Single Pitch Instructor (SPI)

 - Presents no difficulties on approach or retreat, such as route finding, scrambling, or navigating

 The SPI Program does not cover multipitch guiding.
 These skills are taught in the AMGA Rock Instructor Course.
 The above pre-requisites are absolute minimums and most candidates have way in excess of the above.
 Without having at least this amount of experience you are unlikely to play a constructive part of the course or be able to make best use of the training.
-If you are unsure of your skill levels, please contact Fox Mountain Guides with questions.

 To gain the AMGA Single Pitch Instructor Certification you must complete the three day AMGA Single Pitch Instructor Course and seperate two day Single Pitch Instructor Assessment .
 Appalachian State University will not be hosting the Assessment course.